| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 SAN BRUNO, CALIFORNIA:

 There was a modest delayed ignition explosion followed by a large natural gas fire that persisted for more than two hours.
-Uncontrolled secondary fires continued for more than eight further hours.
+Secondary fires continued for more than eight further hours.
 The fire scene was attended by 67 fire trucks, 4 fixed wing aerial water bombers and 1 fire fighting helicopter.

 Aerial photographs showing the area that burned were compared to distance calibrated Google maps.
 In spite of the large amount of immediately available fire fighting equipment almost all the homes (38) within a 150 m radius damage circle were completely destroyed.
 A further 17 homes were severely damaged and a further 53 homes sustained lesser damage.
-The center of the damage circle is displaced from the pipe rupture location by about 100 m.
-The cause of this displacement was a combination of local factors including natural gas exit velocity, wind, steep local terrain, local tree concentrations and asymetrical application of fire fighting resources.
+The center of the damage circle was displaced from the pipe rupture location by about 100 m.
+The cause of this displacement was a combination of local factors including natural gas pipeline orientation, natural gas exit velocity, wind, steep local terrain, local tree concentrations and asymetrical application of fire fighting resources.

 Application of the formula for the radiation safety distance Rs gives: